 For the School of Pharmacy supervisor, you could look at the School website to find out about staff's research interests.
 Feel free to approach any staff member and discuss your interests.
-If you don’t know where to start, contact Dr Dan Wright.

-When designing your research project it is important to think about your work and other commitments and how you will fit your dissertation work around it.
+When designing your research project it is important to think about your work and other commitments and how you will fit your thesis work around it.
 Some projects are more flexible than others in their time requirements.